Students’ Information Privacy Problem and Solution Essay

 Parents are correct in trying to protect the privacy of children who may be quick to give away information about them.
 Privacy concerns are both of a general and specific nature.
 The mass appeal of the internet and the ease with which folks can use information about almost anyone make it a challenge to protect privacy.
 Using manipulative measures to give them other information is one of the many ways they could use personal information.

 Chat has been around on the internet since the late 1980s.
 Until recently, most internet chats were done using a command-line interface.
 Folks would connect to a channel on a server running the Internet Relay Chat protocol.
 (Gomez and McNamara, 39).
 These systems enabled folks from anywhere on the internet to interact with each other.
 Channels often center on hobbies, technologies, entertainment, or sex.
 As the popularity of the internet increased, folks began using graphical client interfaces for chatting.
-These interfaces are easy-to-use and often allow folks to select avatars or characters who are their representatives in the chat room.
+These interfaces are easy to use and often allow folks to select avatars or characters who are their representatives in the chat room.
 In the past two to three years, the most popular chat interface has become web-based.
 Thus, many websites now attract traffic by offering chat rooms on virtually any topic.

-Instant messaging refers to any client that allows direct back-and-forth communication between two parties on the internet.
+Instant messaging refers to any client that allows direct back-and-forth communication between two parties on the Internet.
 Tonn (16) explains, that, unlike chat rooms, anyone who downloads and installs the client software can immediately begin corresponding with others who are also using the software — the two parties don’t have to enter a chat room and there is never any moderator.
 Instant messaging products may be inherently safer than chat since the user must generally send a message specifically to someone whose screen name or user name they have obtained.
 Of course, if the user wants to limit access to his or her user name, he or she must be careful about what information is made available.
 If they put in a certain street address, then someone can find anyone’s name from a list that results from a search carried out on the address field.

 The concerns of teachers and administration with these technologies are mostly self-evident and are broken down into three categories.
 According to Fabiansson (36), while less serious than some other problems, some students find the use of chat rooms and instant messaging software to be somewhat addicting.
 This can be particularly problematic if the student doesn’t have much social interaction outside of the computer environment.
 Students can easily be tricked into volunteering or giving out information about themselves that may go beyond the bounds of safety.
 (Hick and Halprin, 70).
 For example, the student may mention that he is bored because his parents live in a certain neighborhood, of which there is only one in this community.
 All of these examples are not so unimaginable.

 Although countless causes can be discussed concerning the disclosure, use, and dissemination of students’ personal information, these can be grouped into categories that form a much bigger picture.
 Students who are simply uninformed about the threats which are present as well as policies and procedures in place to protect them are the foundation of this problem.
-Teachers and administration are either uninformed or disillusioned of the actual situation also form the nucleus of internet safety issues in the classroom.
+Teachers and administration are either uninformed or disillusioned of the actual situation also forms the nucleus of internet safety issues in the classroom.
 Unfortunately, the intentional student misuse of school computer hardware and the software does cause harm to other students.
 For these reasons, a thorough policy must be drawn up and contain all necessary measures to protect students against these problems.

 Rebuttal